 \subsection{Extension to irregular grids}

 Our model formulation is so far restricted to the case where data is observed at equally spaced locations.
-Here, following \cite{faulkner2018locally}, we generalize the model to allow for data observed at irregular spaced locations.
+Here, following \cite{faulkner2018locally}, we generalize the model to allow for data observed at irregularly spaced locations.
 Let $x_1 < x_2 < \cdots < x_n$ be the locations of observations, and we denote by $w_j = x_j - x_{j-1}$ the distance between adjacent locations.
 For the case of irregular grids, we assume the following prior for $\eta_j$:

 The difference from the regular grid case (\ref{prior_form}) can be seen in the dependence of the variance of $\eta_j$ on $w_j$.
 For this dependence, for example, when $w_j$ is small, it is expected to have a stronger shrinkage effect on $\eta_j = \theta_j - \theta_{j-1}$.
-The half-horseshoe, half-Laplace and half-normal priors for $\eta_j$ can be applied in the same way with the regular grids case.
+The half-horseshoe, half-Laplace and half-normal priors for $\eta_j$ can be applied in the same way with the case of the regular grid.
 The algorithm of the Gibbs sampler in the irregular grid case is trivially obtained and provided in the Appendix.